HewlettPackard/oneview-chef/README.md

 oneview_uplink_set 'UplinkSet1' do
   client <my_client>
   data <data>
-  native_network # The name of the network that is designated as the native network fc_networks # Array of assigned FC networks fcoe_networks # Array of assigned FCoE networks networks # Array of assigned Ethernet networks logical_interconnect # Name of the assigned Logical Interconnect action [:create, :create_if_missing, :delete] end
+  fc_networks # Array of assigned FC networks - Optional
+  fcoe_networks # Array of assigned FCoE networks - Optional
+  networks # Array of assigned Ethernet networks - Optional logical_interconnect # Name of the assigned Logical Interconnect - Optional native_network # The name of the network that is designated as the native network - Optional
+                 # The native network has to be added to one of the network arrays before being declared
+  action [:create, :create_if_missing, :delete] end
 ```